Comprehensive Ophthalmologist Program

 Assess the role of non-surgical aesthetic enhancements in everyday clinical practice.

-Saturday Afternoon – Friday:
+Saturday Afternoon – Friday CME General Sessions:

 Recognize new treatment techniques and technologies, and the benefit of preoperative decision making, to improve patient satisfaction following cataract and/or refractive surgery.

-Recognize, evaluate and manage common neuro-ophthalmologic processes.
+Recognize, evaluate, and manage neuro-ophthalmologic processes.

 This continuing medical education activity is provided by